dragon-fire-fly/german-idiom-quiz/README.md

 - A count-up timer records how long the quiz attempt has taken
 - Under each question are 4 possible answers for the user to choose between.
 They can simply click the answer to select it.
 If the correct answer is selected, the answer button turns green and a check mark appears.
 If the incorrect answer is selected, the chosen answer button turns red and a cross is shown (and the button for the correct answer turns green with a check mark to iundicate the correct answer)
 - The score is updated by adding 1 for each correctly answered question, to a maximum of 12
+- If there is an English Equivalent to the idiom, this is displayed once an answer has been chosen
 - At the end of the quiz, the user has the option to submit their name to the high score board
 - they also have the option to see a table of all questions asked in the quiz, their literal translations and their correct answers